koush/EFI-X99/README.md

 ### My Hackintosh Hardware

+Total Cost: ~$3500 ($500 more if using a PCIe flash drive).
+A maxed out Mac Pro, for reference, is around ~$10,000, and is dated in comparison.

 You need to have mostly the same hardware for this to work.
 Parts that can not be swapped easily will be noted.

 * [Cooler Master HAF XB II EVO, HTPC Computer Case](http://amzn.to/2h4oiqI)